JetBrains/teamcity-documentation/topics/manage-teamcity-license.md

 <img src="dk-license-offline-refresh.png" width="706" alt="Enter activation key in offline mode"/>

+The same page allows you to acquire legacy license keys (the **Legacy license key** link).
+For more information on this process for individual (non-organization) customers, refer to this knowledge base article: [Downloading TeamCity legacy license keys](https://www.google.com/url?q=https://sales.jetbrains.com/hc/en-gb/articles/20070395820562&sa=D&source=docs&ust=1720640931653896&usg=AOvVaw3RKRsCR4OKQQNntEHiz-Cg).

-## Legacy Licenses
+## Activate Existing Legacy Licenses

-Existing customers who purchased TeamCity licences previously can still employ the legacy workflow by clicking the **Enter new license key** button and inserting the license key.
+Existing customers who purchased TeamCity licenses previously can still employ the legacy workflow by clicking the **Enter new license key** button and inserting the license key.
 However, we recommend switching to the JetBrains Account-based workflow to benefit from crucial security email notifications and automatic license updates.

-To activate your currently applied licenses using the JetBrains Account, Navigate to **Administration | Licenses** page and click the **Get License key** button.
+To activate your currently applied licenses using the JetBrains Account, navigate to **Administration | Licenses** page and click the **Get License key** button.
 If you have required JetBrains Account access permissions, the license will get activated automatically.

 If JetBrains Account fails to find an appropriate license to activate, or you have no access to this resource, try the following steps instead (you might need your JetBrains Account administrator's help in case of limited permissions):